Hawkynt/Randomizer/Readme.md

 [^3]: [NIST-STS](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-22r1a.pdf)

-The NIST Statistical Test Suite is a set of tests developed by the National Institute of Standards and Technology to evaluate the quality of random numbers, particularly for cryptographic applications.
+This is a set of tests developed by the National Institute of Standards and Technology to evaluate the quality of random numbers, particularly for cryptographic applications.
 This suite assesses the randomness of binary sequences.

 ##### Key Features of NIST